 - Joint Planning Policy Committee

-- GwF
+- GwE

 - North Wales Residual Waste Treatment Project (NWRWTP)

 The Joint Committee accounts follow the same timetable in terms of the statutory dates for the completion of the accounts.
-In the circumstances, Gwynedd Council's accounts reflects the related actual net liability, although the subjective analysis position varies subject to the circumstances, and the reporting arrangements of the various joint committees.
+In the circumstances, Gwynedd Council's Financial accounts reflect the related actual net liability, although the subjective analysis position varies subject to the circumstances, and the reporting arrangements of the various joint committees.
 The figures and the share relating to Gwynedd have been included in the table below: